Your Guide to B2B Social Media Marketing as a Technical Expert

 Telling my social story.

 I am helping a client with marketing storytelling on social media.
-It is so easy for someone to tell you what to do, but it's much harder to actually do it.
+It is so easy for someone to tell you what to do, but it's much harder to do it.

 Hence, I created my own social story to share as an example: